 - St Thomas, Main Street, Roman Catholic

 You can also perform a more selective search for churches in the Neilston area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 - Details of the administrative areas of which Neilston has been a part can be seen in Vision of Britain, which contains details of historic boundaries, and more about the place.

 - This place shown on a Google map.

 - StreetMap (Current Ordnance Survey maps.)

 - National Library of Scotland (Best site for old maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - Magic (Geographic information) (Click + on map if it doesn't show)

 - GeoHack (Links to on-line maps and location specific services.)

 - All places within the same township/parish shown on a Google map.